Interview scorecard software

 ATS workflow

 Scorecards become more useful when they live in the same system as candidates, interview stages, and interview plans.
-Yardstick connects scorecards to the plan and the decision.
+Yardstick connects scorecards to the plan and the decision — every rating rolls up into a candidate comparison grid for the role, so the final call reads from evidence.

 FAQ